-OHS Leaders Summit 2018 – 150 delegates, 20 leading solution providers, 3 Platinum and Gold sponsors, 2 days and 1 venue.
-The event was jam-packed with networking, presentations, panel discussions and targeted sessions from OHS Professionals, high-level speakers and best practice examples of technology innovations.
-This was Donesafe’s third year at OHS Leaders Summit and first time as a ‘sponsor’.
+OHS Leaders Summit 2018 – 150 delegates, 20 leading solution providers, 3 Platinum and Gold sponsors, 2 days, and 1 venue.
+The event was jam-packed with networking, presentations, panel discussions, and targeted sessions from OHS Professionals, high-level speakers, and best practice examples of technology innovations.
+This was Donesafe’s third year at OHS Leaders Summit and the first time as a ‘sponsor’.
 This year for us, was a little different, in a good way.
 If you didn’t go, here’s what you missed.

 The importance of technology in the culture of safety was put forward to the panel;

 “How do we know if a safety system is contributing to your safety culture?
 What metrics, or features, can be used to judge how many workers actually participate in safety?
 In reality, a system has no value unless it is actually used and has a constant flow of data being plugged into it.
 Technology has a key impact on facilitating a culture of safety.”

 What Adrian said – McDonald’s rolled out a safety system for all workers across 180 stores as part of an overall national implementation program.
 Prior to this, reporting was low due to the complexity and time consuming paper-based systems in place.
 McDonald’s saw an increase in reported incidents across both franchise and McDonald’s owned stores and are now able to utilize the data to create a safer workplace whilst building the safety culture across the country.
 The engagement rate from workers was high and workers could easily adapt to the new system.
 Overall the feedback was positive with statements on the platform being fast, simple to use, and available on any device.
 The sense of inclusion was noted from a large percentage of workers when questioned, they made statements on noticeable cultural shifts over the last 6 months.